 Challenges of SLAM in Autonomous Vehicles

-In spite of the fact that, SLAM is highly advanced , but still several challenges exists :
+In spite of the fact that SLAM is highly advanced, still several challenges exist:

 1. Dynamic Environment